Catroque/coursera-getting-and-cleaning-data/README.md

 ### Dependencies

-To run this script you must setting the working directory where the ''UCI HAR Dataset'' extracted subdirectory for the project can be seen.
 Not have dependencies with other packages.